Helping You to Study

 Personal Employability Development Plan (My PED Plan @ UCB)

-You will be focused on planning your professional and personal development because the degree for which you are studying is designed to lead directly to employment and the programme has been developed to give you evidence of skills that will be valued by employers.
+You will be focused on planning your professional and personal development because the degree for which you are studying is designed to lead directly to employment and the degree has been developed to provide you with evidence of skills that will be valued by employers.
 Your electronic ‘My PED Plan @ UCB’ is the medium for you to reflect on the ways in which you are learning and to document your developing Personal and Employability Learning skills.

-It is clear what sorts of skills employers want when they employ graduates in our sector and all our programmes have been designed to give you plenty of opportunity to rehearse and demonstrate these employability skills.
+The sorts of skills employers want when they employ graduates in our sector is clear and all our courses have been designed to give you plenty of opportunity to rehearse and demonstrate these employability skills.